timelyportfolio/jsinr.me/content/post/2017-08-12-sankey-tree.md

 date: 2017-08-12T12:56:18-06:00
 ---

-<blockquote class="blockquote-type1">This post is courtesy of [Displayr](http://displayr.com) who have generously offered to sponsor a series of independently authored posts about interactive visualization with R and JavaScript.
-Thank you so much [Displayr](http://displayr.com) for this opportunity.</blockquote>
+<blockquote class="blockquote-type1">This post is courtesy of <a href="http://displayr.com")>Displayr</a> who have generously offered to sponsor a series of independently authored posts about interactive visualization with R and JavaScript.
+Thank you so much <a href="http://displayr.com")>Displayr</a> for this opportunity.</blockquote>

 [d3](https://d3js.org) provides a helpful suite of [layouts](https://github.com/d3/d3-hierarchy#cluster) (cluster, tree, treemap, pack, and partition) for visualizing tree networks or hierarchies.
 In addition, we have the [d3-sankey](https://github.com/d3/d3-sankey) plugin for a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) as another mechanism for presenting tree data.
 Approaching the layout decision as a mutually exclusive proposition means that we lose many of the benefits from alternative layouts.
 However, incorporating our favorite features from more than one layout can provide us with a more effective means of interactive visualization of the very common tree data structure.
 Let’s explore the specific combination of [d3.tree()](https://github.com/d3/d3-hierarchy#tree) with [d3-sankey](https://github.com/d3/d3-sankey).